jessicarubinwilliams/PierresTreats.Solution/README.md

-# Pierre's Weet and Savory Treats
+# Pierre's Sweet and Savory Treats

 #### _A web-based application to track a fictitious Bakery's menu options using Entity to manage a many-to-many relationship in an SQL database and Identity to manage user Authentication._